Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 - Rail contractors

 Because trousers experience heavy wear, embroidery is often preferred for durability.
+This can be relevant on workwear trousers and some hi-vis trouser styles where suitable.

 The best logo placement often depends on the branding method used.

-Printed Workwear
+Printed workwear

 Printing is ideal for: